 The Mayo Clinic Anesthesiology Residency in Rochester, Minnesota, offers a flexible and comprehensive training experience with opportunities to rotate to several affiliated institutions, including the other Mayo campuses in Jacksonville, Florida, and Phoenix/Scottsdale, Arizona.

-Clinical base year
+Fundamental Clinical Skills year

 One year of basic clinical training at Mayo Clinic or another accredited academic medical center is required for all anesthesiology residents.